- Homosexuality

 LGBT discrimination in China is no protections.

-LGBT employment discrimination in China is ambiguous.
+LGBT employment discrimination in China is no protections.

 Same-sex adoption in China is single only.